 If you’re planning a holiday party or a family get-together over the next few weeks, you want to ensure you have plenty of ice cubes to keep the beverages chilled.
-What should you do if you find your refrigerator ice maker is making ice cubes that are too small, ice cubes that are hollow on the inside, or not making ice at all?
-Repair Clinic has some advice on how you can fix a broken refrigerator ice maker yourself.
+What should you do if you find your refrigerator ice maker is not working?
+Maybe it’s making ice cubes that are too small, ice cubes that are hollow on the inside, or not making ice at all?
+Repair Clinic has some advice on how to fix a refrigerator ice maker yourself as well as all of the refrigerator parts you would need for a repair.
 It all starts with understanding how a refrigerator ice maker makes ice when it’s working properly…

 Three requirements needed for the refrigerator ice maker to make ice

 Before we learn how to fix ice maker issues, here are three requirements that need to be met for the refrigerator ice maker to successfully make ice: